-We are running a Child Registration Scheme at the Staffs Fest please go to ‘lost child/security’ tent at the entrance to the James Arena on arrival
+We are running a Child Registration Scheme at the Staffs Fest please go to Staffs Fest site office the entrance to the Main Arena on arrival and fill out a form

 Many festivals operate a Child Registration Scheme, so find out what happens at the festival you are going to and if there is a scheme in place USE IT.